 Recreation use is a measure of actual participation in recreation activities.
-It includes: participation in both passive and active behaviours (e.g., wildlife viewing, as well as hiking, boating, etc.); and apparent or frontcountry and dispersed uses (e.g., use of designated campsites/trails, as well as hunting, snowmobiling, etc.).
-It must be pointed out that the term "use" does not necessarily imply value or demand.
+It includes: participation in both passive and active behaviours (e.g., wildlife viewing, as well as hiking, boating, etc.), and apparent or front country and dispersed uses (e.g., use of designated campsites/trails, as well as hunting, snowmobiling, etc.).
+The term "use" does not necessarily imply value or demand.
 For example, where there are no facilities (e.g., any lodges), recreation demand may be high even though recreation use is low.